[Estimated read time: 6 minutes]

 Every year it is a good idea to get your lawn equipment ready for the winter months by winterizing them to prevent from additional wear on the engine.

-Final thoughts on Winter Preparation
+Final thoughts on Winter Home Maintenance

-From energy saving tips to preventive winter home maintenance and proper precautions to keep your family safe.
+From energy-saving tips to preventive winter home maintenance and proper precautions to keep your family safe.
 These are the actionable task that you can take as a homeowner this winter to help you get through the colder temperatures.

 If you enjoy the gifographic or have any tips to add, please comment below!